aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <div class="english">
 <sup>10-12</sup>&nbsp;He is a lurking bear to me&#x2197;,
 a lion in hiding.
-He has filled my path with thorns, torn me in pieces, left me forlorn.
+He has filled my path with thorns&#x2191;, torn me in pieces, left me forlorn.
 He has directed His bow&#x2198;
 and made me the arrow’s mark.